 Betty Lavonne (Moore) Grissom was born on August 8, 1927 in Mitchell, Indiana.
 She and Gus met in high school in Mitchell and were married in 1945.
 They had two sons, Scott and Mark.
 She died on October 7, 2018 and was interred with her husband on December 20, 2018.

 How to locate: From the Memorial Amphitheater walk South on Memorial Drive, turn right on Porter Drive, then left on McPherson Drive and left onto McKinley Drive.
 The roadway curves around a rectangular-shaped grassy area.
 Turn to the left, then right, around the grassy area.
 When you see a large black McGee headstone to your left just before the intersection with Miles Drive, turn right to continue on McKinley and stop after a few feet.
 Your back will be to the Air Force memorial in the distance.
-The Grissom headstone is in the third row, to the left of the Chaffee gravesite.
+The Grissom gravesite is in the third row, to the left of Chaffee.